JSTOR-Labs/juncture-digital/README.md

 ![](/images/free-open-source.png)

 Juncture is open source and free to use and to modify.
-Adhering to minimal computing principles, Juncture uses static files and open standards to create memorable essays.
+Adhering to minimal computing principles, Juncture uses static files and open technologies to create memorable essays.

 ## Interactive, image-rich and interdisciplinary